bjornhansen/goodist/README.md

 # Goodist
 This app is a pre-MVP for validating the Goodist concept.

+# Developing
+First, make sure the Firebase CLI and emulator suite is installed and set up as described here: https://firebase.google.com/docs/emulator-suite/install_and_configure

+To start the emulators, run: `firebase emulators:start`

+If you need to debug the cloud functions, use: `firebase emulators:start --inspect-functions 9000`

 # Technologies
 Keeping it simple.
 Avoiding complex frameworks.
 Prioritizing speed of development.